 Cost: Three different membership plans are offered beginning at $4/month, with a two-week free trial.

 About: The concept behind this service is that it creates weekly dinner menus based on your local grocery store’s weekly sales cycle thus saving you time and money each week.

 Cost: Plans begin around $8 a month, limited time free trial may also be available

-In addition, you can always check out what’s on our menu each Thursday via our, From the Front Porch Posts.
-Here is an example of last week’s menu.
+In addition, you can always check out what’s on our menu each week via our, From the Front Porch Posts.

 And since we have to cook for our families on a regular basis all year anyway, we may as well make our recipe gathering, meal planning and grocery shopping as quick and painless as possible using these meal planning apps and time saving tips!

 We hope these meal planning apps and time saving tips have helped!
 Do you have any meal planning tricks you love?
 We’d love to hear about them!